Loretta Pettway Bennett

 Loretta Pettway Bennett (born December 29, 1960) is an American artist.
-She is associated with the Freedom Quilting Bee, where her mother, Qunnie Pettway, worked, and with the Gee's Bend quilt-makers.
-Her quilts Sew Low and Vegetation are part of the Eskenazi Health Art Collection.
+She is associated with the Freedom Quilting Bee, where her mother, Qunnie Pettway, worked, and with the Gee's Bend quiltmakers.
+She is a prolific artist and culture-bearer, dedicated to propagating her community's traditions for future generations.

 Early life

-Loretta Pettway Bennett was born on a farm in Gee's Bend, Alabama to Qunnie Pettway and Tom O. Pettway.
+Loretta Pettway Bennett was born on a farm in Gee's Bend, Alabama, to Qunnie Pettway and Tom O. Pettway.
 She and her siblings frequently worked on her grandfather, Tank Pettway's, farm growing cotton, corn, peanuts, and sweet potatoes, among other crops.
-Bennett remarks on the naming traditions of Gee's Bend using her family as an example: "Aunt Lucy was the sister of my father, Tom O. Pettway, Jr. An interesting thing is that Aunt Lucy’s middle name was Tomo.
-Because so many people in Gee’s Bend have the name of Pettway, people get middle names that let others know who their fathers are, so nobody marries a close cousin by mistake.
-My father and his father carry the middle initial O. for Ottaway, a name that goes back to an original Pettway slave called Ottaway."Bennett's family home did not receive running water or paved roads until 1975, when she was 15 years old.
+Bennett remarks on the naming traditions of Gee's Bend using her family as an example: "Aunt Lucy was the sister of my father, Tom O. Pettway, Jr. An interesting thing is that Aunt Lucy's middle name was Tomo.
+Because so many people in Gee's Bend have the name of Pettway, people get middle names that let others know who their fathers are, so nobody marries a close cousin by mistake.
+My father and his father carry the middle initial O. for Ottaway, a name that goes back to an original Pettway slave called Ottaway."

+Bennett's family home did not receive running water or paved roads until 1975, when she was 15 years old.
 Previously, the family would haul water buckets from neighbors' homes or nearby wells and springs.
 Gee's Bend schools went through desegregation in Bennett's seventh grade year, and were shut down shortly thereafter.
 In order to continue her education, Bennett was required to take a crowded school bus two hours each morning and night to reach schools in neighboring counties.
 This arduous trek made participating in extracurricular activities nearly impossible.
 Nonetheless, Bennett graduated and married her high school sweetheart, Lovett "Bennett" Bennett on July 7, 1979.

+Marriage, travels, and return to Gee's Bend

 Bennett's husband enlisted in the U.S. Army immediately after graduation, and they spent the next twenty years moving with the military.
-During her husband's military career, Bennett and her family lived in various cities in Germany, El Paso, Texas, and Georgia.
+During her husband's military career, Bennett and her family lived in Germany, El Paso, Texas, and Georgia.
 While living in Germany and Texas, Bennett and her family traveled throughout Europe and the American southwest.
-They raised three boys and eventually settled down again in Gee's Bend, Alabama after Bennett's grandmother, Candis Pettway, died in 1998.
+They raised three boys and eventually settled down again in Gee's Bend, Alabama, after Bennett's grandmother, Candis Pettway, died in 1998.
+Bennett trained and worked as a medical and dental assistant while finding time to return to quilting and collaborate with her mother, Qunnie.